lighthouse-4u/vim-termtoggle/README.md

 # vim-termtoggle
-Easily toggle a terminal at the bottom of your screen
+Easily toggle a terminal at the bottom of your screen with :TermToggle

 ## Installation